 At Beeston Primary, we promote a love of learning within a safe and happy school, in which every person matters.
 This is best achieved when we all work together to support the development of the whole child.
 We pride ourselves on knowing not just about our children’s learning, but about them and their families as individuals and valued members of our school and local community

-The Designated Safeguarding lead person for Beeston Primary is Mrs S Knowles, Pastoral Leader.
+The Senior Designated Safeguarding lead person for Beeston Primary is Mrs S Knowles, Pastoral Leader.
 The Designated Safeguarding Team consists of Mr N Edensor Headteacher, Mrs R. White Deputy Headteacher and Mrs R. Wilkinson Inclusion Support Worker.

 The designated Safeguarding Governor is Ms L Hegarty.

 All adults who work in school have a responsibility to read and understand all safeguarding policies and to act within accordance of the school’s Safeguarding and Child Protection policy at all times.
 This expectation is displayed on the school’s staff noticeboard, as explained in the staff Handbook and in the visitors ‘Welcome’ leaflet.
 (Available to visitors at reception)

 All adults are also expected to read the DfE booklet: Keeping Children Safe in Education.

 Further information about safeguarding children in Leeds can be found on the Leeds Safeguarding Children Board website.

 Advice for Children